-- Locate the file in your results directory projectName_async_clk.rpt.csv. - 2.
-Open the file in your spreadsheet tool.
+1. Locate the file in your results directory projectName_async_clk.rpt.csv.

 Column Description

 Index Path number.

 Path Delay Delay value as reported in standard timing (ta) file.

 Logic Levels Number of logic levels in the path (such as LUTs, cells, and so on) that are between the start and end points.

 Types Cell types, such as LUT, logic cell, and so on.

-Route Delay As reported for each path in ta.
+Route Delay As reported for each path in ta

 Source Clock Start clock.

 Destination Clock End clock.

 Data Start Pin Sequential device output pin at start of path.

 Data End Pin Setup check pin at destination.